P&O UK (P&O Cruises)

 P&O Cruises is a subsidiary company and two brands owned by Carnival Corporation - P&O UK and P&O Australia.
 In 2000, P&O Cruises became subsidiary of P&O Princess Cruises, which in 2003 merged with Carnival Corporation.
-PandO is the world's oldest cruise company, starting passenger shipping operations in 1822 on the routes connecting England with Iberia.
+P and O is the world's oldest cruise company, starting passenger shipping operations in 1822 on the routes connecting England with Iberia.

-Dining options - Food and Drinks
+Shipboard dining options - Food and Drinks

 With a choice of 30 venues, many of which open from early morning until late at night, guests enjoy the widest ever selection of spots to eat and drink onboard a ship built exclusively for the British cruise market.
-The new venues join P&O Cruises favourites, such as The Glass House, Epicurean, Sindhu and Brodie's among a long list of cafes, bars, self-service choices and restaurants.
-As part of an innovative approach to dining, Iona exclusively offers another first for P&O Cruises - Freedom Dining in all of its main restaurants.
-Passengers can choose where, when and with whom they prefer to eat.
+The new venues join P&O Cruises favorites, such as The Glass House, Epicurean, Sindhu and Brodie's among a long list of cafes, bars, self-service choices, and restaurants.
+Not traditionally for P&O Cruises, Iona offers exclusively "Freedom Dining" (aka "Flexible Dining") in all main restaurants.
+The policy allows passengers to choose where, when and with whom they prefer to eat.

-- "Hook Line and Vinegar" is self-service, all-day restaurant for traditional British seafood specialties - battered fish, fish burgers, scampi, calamari, crab cakes.
+- "Hook Line and Vinegar" is a self-service, all-day restaurant for traditional British seafood specialties - battered fish, fish burgers, scampi, calamari, crab cakes.

 - "The Boardwalk Diner" is self-service, all-day food bar for classic American cuisine, which menu includes burgers, hot dogs, fried chicken, eggs over easy,

-- "Fusion" is a take-away, all-day Asian food bar.
+- "Fusion" is a takeaway, all-day Asian food bar.

 - "The Limelight Club" (Deck 6) combines gourmet food with top-quality entertainment, exclusively for adults.
 The lounge offers live performances by popular guest entertainers, as well as by ship's resident performers, accompanied by Iona cruise ship's own music band.
 Here are also hosted daily dancing classes and music events.
 The club lounge is served by its own full-service Bar.
-After the evening show, Limelight Club transforms into disco nightclub.
+After the evening show, Limelight Club transforms into Disco Nightclub.

 - "Brodie's and Casino" (Deck 7) is a classic British pub bar with ship's largest selections of UK and international bottled beers, ales and ciders, drafts (draught beers), extensive wine menu, traditional British pub snacks (pork scratchings, crisps, peanuts).
 During the day, the pub offers live sporting, bingo, quizzes.
 By night, here are offered live entertainment, quiz games, game shows, karaoke.
-The adjacent Casino features latest gaming technologies and various gambling games, for novices and experts alike.
+The adjacent Casino features the latest gaming technologies and various gambling games, for novices and experts alike.

 - "The Sunset Bar" (Deck 8, Promenade's aft) provides easy access to The Club House.
 By day, it provides canopies (shaded seating) to relax with a drink and enjoy the sea views.

-- "The Gelateria" (Atrium's top level on Deck 8, at the entrance to The Quays) provides access to Promenade Deck. here are offered scoops of Italian gelato ice-cream, premium teas and coffees.
+- "The Gelateria" (Atrium's top-level on Deck 8, at the entrance to The Quays) provides access to Promenade Deck. here are offered scoops of Italian gelato ice-cream, premium teas, and coffees.

 - "Sundaes" (Deck 16, in the SkyDome) offers complimentary ice creams.